-UKS2 Light Recognise that light appears to travel in straight lines Christian Values: Use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the give they give out or reflect light into the eye Explain that we see things because light travels from light sources to our eyes or from light sources to objects and then to our eyes Use the idea that light travels in straight lines to explain why shadows have the same Respect / Trust / Compassion 11/02 Chartes of shape as the objects that cast them Christian Values LKS2 States of Matter Compare and group materials together, according to whether they are solids, liquids or gases Christian Values: Observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius (°C) Identify the part played by evaporation and condensation in the water cycle and associate the rate of evaporation with temperature.
-Respect / Trust UKS2 Properties and Compare and group together everyday materials on the basis of their properties, Christian Values: Changes of Materials including their hardness, solubility, transparency, conductivity (electrical and thermal), and response to magnets Know that some materials will dissolve in liquid to form a solution, and describe how to recover a substance from a solution Use knowledge of solids, liquids and gases to decide how mixtures might be separated, including through filtering, sieving and evaporating Give reasons, based on evidence from comparative and fair tests, for the particular uses of everyday materials, including metals, wood and plastic Demonstrate that dissolving, mixing and changes of state are reversible change Explain that some changes result in the formation of new materials, and that this kind of change is not usually reversible, including changes associated with burning and the action of acid on bicarbonate of soda.
-Respect / Trust UKS2 Earth and Space Describe the movement of the Earth, and other planets, relative to the Sun in the solar Christian Values: systemDescribe the movement of the Moon relative to the Earth Respect / Compassion / Hope Describe the Sun, Earth and Moon as approximately spherical bodies / Trust / Courage
+UKS2 Light Recognise that light appears to travel in straight lines Christian Values: Use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye Explain that we see things because light travels from light sources to our eyes or from Respect / Trust / Compassion light sources to objects and then to our eyes Use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them LKS2 States of Compare and group materials together, according to whether they are solids, liquids or Christian Values: Matter gases Observe that some materials change state when they are heated or cooled, and Respect / Trust measure or research the temperature at which this happens in degrees Celsius (°C) Identify the part played by evaporation and condensation in the water cycle and associate the rate of evaporation with temperature.
+UKS2 Properties and Compare and group together everyday materials on the basis of their properties, Christian Values: Changes of including their hardness, solubility, transparency, conductivity (electrical and thermal), Materials and response to magnets Respect / Trust • Know that some materials will dissolve in liquid to form a solution, and describe how to recover a substance from a solution Use knowledge of solids, liquids and gases to decide how mixtures might be separated, including through filtering, sleving and evaporating Give reasons, based on evidence from comparative and fair tests, for the particular uses of everyday materials, including metals, wood and plastic • Demonstrate that dissolving, mixing and changes of state are reversible change • Explain that some changes result in the formation of new materials, and that this kind action of acid on hicarbonate of soda 11KS2 Farth and Space Describe the movement of the Earth, and other planets, relative to the Sup in the solar Christian Values: 01(32 Lantin and Space system christian values.
+Describe the movement of the Moon relative to the Earth Respect / Compassion / Hope Describe the Sun, Earth and Moon as approximately spherical bodies / Trust / Courage

 Use the idea of the Earth's rotation to explain day and night, and the apparent movement of the sun across the sky.
-KS2 Working Scientifically Asking relevant questions and using different types of scientific enquiries to answer them Setting up simple practical enquiries, comparative and fair tests Christian Values: Respect / Compassion / Trust RUNS THROUGH ALL TOPICS Setting up simple practical enquiries, comparative and fair tests Making systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers Gathering, recording, classifying and presenting data in a variety of ways to help in answering questions Recording findings using simple scientific language, drawings, labelled diagrams, keys, bar charts, and tables Reporting on findings from enquiries, including oral and written explanations, displays or presentations of results and conclusions Using results to draw simple conclusions, make predictions for new values, suggest improvements and raise further questions Identifying differences, similarities or changes related to simple scientific ideas and processes gusing straightforward scientific evidence to answer questions or to support their findings.
-Respect / Compassion / Trust / Forgiveness / Hope / Courage
+KS2 Working Scientifically Asking relevant questions and using different types of scientific enquiries to answer them Setting up simple practical enquiries, comparative and fair tests Christian Values: Respect / Compassion / Trust RUNS THROUGH ALL TOPICS Making systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers Gathering, recording, classifying and presenting data in a variety of ways to help in answering questions Recording findings using simple scientific language, drawings, labelled diagrams, keys, bar charts, and tables Reporting on findings from enquiries, including oral and written explanations, displays or presentations of results and conclusions Using results to draw simple conclusions, make predictions for new values, suggest improvements and raise further questions Identifying differences, similarities or changes related to simple scientific ideas and processes I using straightforward scientific evidence to answer questions or to support their findings. / Forgiveness / Hope / Courage